 Photo tip: The best angle is from the stairs with the big stalactites framed in your picture.
 Set your aperture completely open and if necessary put your ISO a bit higher.

 Maybe a bit obvious, yet a must visit when you’re in Yucatan.
-One of the world wonders, the famous Mayan Ruins Chichen Itza.
-So impressive to realize that the Maya people build this site thousands of years ago, without any machines.
-When visiting Chichen Itza you have to take into account that is might be very busy, depending the time of the day.
+One of the seven world wonders, the famous ancient Mayan city Chichen Itza.
+So impressive to realize that the Maya people build this site thousands of years ago.
+When visiting the famous UNESCO World Heritage Site Chichen Itza you have to take into account that it might be very busy, depending the time of the day and week.
 If you are not interested in archaeological sites or photographing them, and you’re getting stressed of too many tourists, then don’t go to this place.
-For us it was a ‘must visit’ on our itinerary.
+For us it was a ‘must visit’ on our Tulum itinerary.

 Getting there: Very easily with a bus, tour or your rental car.